This is a list of species in The Future Is Wild and the tropes that fit them.

 - Determinator: When they detect a displaying male on mating season, female cryptiles can cover great distances across the salt plains to greet their new companion.

-- Overly Long Tongue: It has a long, chameleon-like tongue it uses to devour the brine flies it traps in its frill.
+- Overly Long Tongue: It has a long, chameleon-like tongue that it uses to devour the brine flies it traps in its frill.

 - Expy: Of the zarander and turmi from After Man: A Zoology of the Future.